What is open source?

 The drawback of some open source projects is that there can be little support by the developer(s) for any number of reasons, which normally narrow down to lack resources — much too often time and/or money.
 Nonetheless other users are more than willing to help.

 At the same time, big projects like MySQL make a revenue offering technical support although the product itself is free of charge.
 In other cases, third-parties offer commercial support (subscription model) for products like Apache.
 Of course, there is vast online and/or printed documentation and literature on these projects.

 In the other hand, we can use the term closed when referring to proprietary code, not available to the public, regulated and limited by legalities whether the program is free of charge or not.
 Understanding the latter, closed programs can either be given to the public free of charge (freeware), included in open source projects, offered as a commercial product or marketed in any possible way or combination of ways including as shareware at the sole discretion of the developer(s).
 In this case, there is more support alternatives from the vendor(s) and third-parties.

 I support open source as an extension of the hacker mentality and its rebellious and anti-establishment spirit (similar to that of punk rock of the 1970's).
-As I have mentioned in other sections of VintageOS, I currently use Chromebook and I am more familiar with open standards.
+As I have mentioned throughout VintageOS, my main computer is a Chromebook and I run Linux on various other machines as I am more familiar with open standards.
 Unfortunately this, by no means, makes me an expert on any of these technologies (disclaimer).